seqcode/Bichrom/README.md

 ## Citation
 Srivastava, D., Aydin, B., Mazzoni, E.O. and Mahony, S., 2020.
 An interpretable bimodal neural network characterizes the sequence and preexisting chromatin predictors of induced TF binding. bioRxiv, p.672790.

-## About
-iTF trains and evaluates 2 classifiers:
-* **Bichrom<sub>SEQ</sub>**: A sequence-only baseline classifier, Bichrom<sub>SEQ</sub> uses DNA sequence as features to predict induced TF binding.
-BichromSEQ additionally uses strategies to minimize the learning of sequence-related accessibility features by the sequence-only network.

-* **Bichrom**: A bimodal sequence and preexisting chromatin classifier, Bichrom intergrates the bichrom<sub>SEQ</sub> and Bichrom<sub>CHR</sub> (a chromatin CNN) sub-networks to predict induced TF binding.
-Bichrom<sub>SEQ</sub> and Bichrom<sub>CHR</sub> sub-networks are combined using a single sigmoid-activated dense node.

-**iTF requirements**: Both Bichrom<sub>SEQ</sub> and Bichrom require train, test and validation datasets.
-Input data formats are described in more detail below.

 ## Installation
 **Requirements**: